 - The total cost of the goods sold

 You can also include a subtotal, sales tax information, relevant discounts, and shipping costs.
-Accounting for all these costs and fees can help determine the total amount the customer owes.
+Accounting for all these costs and fees lets you determine the total amount the customer owes.

 Step 7 – Explain the Receipt of Payment

-The receipt should indicate how much money was received.
+Indicate how much money the seller received.
 The total amount should identify the date it was paid and the method of payment, such as:

 - Cash